isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 <h4><strong>MOE</strong>&nbsp;<strong>Sexuality Education in Schools</strong></h4>
 <p>1.&nbsp; &nbsp; &nbsp;Sexuality Education (SEd) in schools is about enabling
-students to understand the physiological, social, and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
+students to understand the physiological, social, and emotional changes they experience as they mature, develop healthy and rewarding relationships, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
 SEd is premised on the importance of the family as the basic unit of society.
 This means encouraging